John Gesek

-John Christian Gesek Jr. (born February 18, 1963) is a former American football offensive lineman in the National Football League for the Los Angeles Raiders, Dallas Cowboys, and Washington Redskins.
-He played college football at Sacramento State University and was drafted in the tenth round of the 1987 NFL Draft.
-He is best known for his role in winning two Super Bowls with the Cowboys over the Buffalo Bills as a starting offensive lineman.
+John Christian Gesek Jr. (born February 18, 1963) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Los Angeles Raiders, Dallas Cowboys, and Washington Redskins.
+He played college football for the Sacramento State Hornets and was selected in the 10th round of the 1987 NFL draft.
+Gesek won two Super Bowls with the Cowboys over the Buffalo Bills as a starting offensive lineman.

-Early years
+Early life

 Gesek attended San Ramon Valley High School, as a freshman and senior, transferring to Bellflower High School for his sophomore and junior seasons.
 He was a two-way player on the offensive and defensive line.

 After graduation he moved on to Diablo Valley College where he did not participate in sports.
 As a sophomore, he transferred to Sacramento State University during its non-scholarship Division II years.
 He played defensive end, tallying 34 tackles and 4 sacks.

 As a junior, he moved to offensive tackle and found a starting spot at right tackle.
 As a senior, he was the only returning starter on an offensive line that helped post 400.5 yards per game and won the Western Football Conference title.

 In 1996, he was inducted into the Sacramento State Football Hall of Fame.
 The school also created the annual "John Gesek Outstanding Offensive Lineman Award" in his honor.